Related ToolsBloomfireConfluenceDocument360NotionFreshdesk

 This post contains affiliate links.
 I may earn a commission if you purchase through these links, at no extra cost to you.

-The enterprise collaboration platforms landscape now divides into three distinct camps: AI-powered knowledge management systems like Bloomfire, traditional team documentation platforms like Confluence, and flexible all-in-one workspaces like Notion.
-Each solves fundamentally different problems, and picking the wrong one costs you far more than the subscription price.
+The enterprise collaboration platforms landscape now divides into three camps: AI-powered knowledge management like Bloomfire, traditional documentation platforms like Confluence, and flexible all-in-one workspaces like Notion.
+Each solves a fundamentally different problem.
+According to McKinsey’s research on workplace productivity, employees spend roughly 1.8 hours every day searching for information - the core inefficiency these platforms exist to solve.

 Choose the platform that matches your primary challenge: